Minimal Representations of Order Types by Geometric Graphs: Introduction

 \section{Introduction}

 Let $S, T \subset \RR^2$ be two sets of $n$ labeled points in general position, that is, such that no three points in a set are collinear.
 We say that $S$ and $T$ have \emph{the same order type} if there is a bijection $\varphi: S \rightarrow T$ such that any triple $(p, q, r) \in S^3$ of three distinct points has the same orientation (clockwise or counterclockwise) as the image $(\varphi(p), \varphi(q), \varphi(r)) \in T^3$.
 The resulting equivalence relation on planar $n$-point sets has a finite number of equivalence classes, the \emph{order types}~\cite{multidimensional_sorting}.
-Representatives of several distinct order types of five or six points are illustrated in \fig{fig:5ot}.
+Representatives of all the distinct order types of five and six points are illustrated in \fig{fig:5ot}.
 Among other things, the order type determines which geometric graphs can be drawn on a point set without crossings.
 Thus, order types appear ubiquitously in the study of extremal problems on geometric graphs.

 Now, suppose we have found that an order type is interesting for a problem, and we would like to illustrate it in a publication.
-One solution is to give explicit coordinates of a representative point set~$S$; see \fig{fig:exit_edge} left.
+One solution is to give explicit coordinates of a representative point set~$S$; see \fig{fig:exit_edge} (left).
 This is unlikely to satisfy most readers.
 We could also present $S$ as a set of dots in a figure.
 For some point sets (particularly those with extremal properties), the reader may find it difficult to discern the orientation of an almost collinear point triple.
 To mend this, we could draw all lines spanned by two points in $S$.
 In fact, it suffices to present only the \emph{segments} between the point pairs (the complete geometric graph on $S$).
-The orientation of a triple can then be obtained by inspecting the corresponding triangle; see \fig{fig:exit_edge} middle.
+The orientation of a triple can then be obtained by inspecting the corresponding triangle; see \fig{fig:exit_edge} (middle).
 However, such a drawing is rather dense, and we may have trouble following an edge from one endpoint to the other.
-Therefore, we want to reduce the number of edges in the drawing as much as possible, but so that the order type remains uniquely identifiable; see \fig{fig:exit_edge} (right) the triple orientations are unambiguously displayed since continuous deformations that keep the edges straight do not allow to change the orientation of any triple.
+Therefore, we want to reduce the number of edges in the drawing as much as possible, but so that the order type remains uniquely identifiable.
+In \fig{fig:exit_edge} (right) the triple orientations are unambiguously displayed since continuous deformations that keep the edges straight do not allow to change the orientation of any triple.